mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/clusters/attach-cluster/index.md

 ## Attach Kubernetes Cluster

 You can attach an existing cluster directly to Kommander.
-At attachment time certain namespaces are created on the cluster, and workspace platform services are deployed automatically into the newly-created namespaces.
+At the time of attachment, certain namespaces are created on the cluster, and workspace platform services are deployed automatically into the newly-created namespaces.
 Review the [workspace platform service resource requirements][platform_service_req] to ensure the attached cluster has sufficient resources.
 For more information on platform services and customizing them, see [workspace platform services][workspace_platform_services].

 If the cluster you want to attach was created using Amazon EKS, Azure AKS, or Google GKE, create a service account as described below.
 If you are attaching an Amazon EKS cluster to Kommander, [detailed instructions are available][attach_eks_cluster].